balliegojr/iron-carrier/README.md

 log_path = "$HOME/.config/iron-carrier/iron-carrier.db"

 # Key used for network encryption
+encryption = true

+# It is also possible to use a pre defined key that will be used to construct the final encryption key
-encryption_key = "some super safe key"
+# encryption = "some super safe key"

 # Maximum number of parallel transfers
 max_parallel_transfers = 4